Dates: please contact me to arrange a suitable date

 Spend a day developing your landscape photography skills in the relaxed company of Karen Thorburn and enjoy exploring the picturesque Black Isle.

-The Black Isle is a relatively undiscovered gem just a stone’s throw from the Highland capital of Inverness, across the Kessock Bridge.
+The Black Isle is a relatively undiscovered gem just a stone’s throw from the Highland capital of Inverness across the Kessock Bridge, and a short detour from the North Coast 500.
 Whether you live in the area or are here on holiday, I will take you to some beautiful locations on this scenic peninsula, most of them away from the tourist hot-spots.
-I’ve lived here since 2013 and have spent the last five years exploring this corner of the Highlands, discovering the coastline, sites of archaeological interest and peaceful woodlands set in amongst the seasonal changes of the agricultural landscape.
+I’ve lived here since 2013 and have spent the last six years exploring this corner of the Highlands, discovering the coastline, sites of historical interest and peaceful woodlands and waterfalls set in amongst the seasonal changes of the agricultural landscape.
 It’s difficult to do justice to the Black Isle in a single day and you might find yourself wanting to return!

 Learn from one-to-one tuition in the field and a critique session which will be delivered in a positive way with the intention of inspiring you as opposed to denting your confidence!